madebykind/madebykind-v3/content/work/the-rivers-trust.md

 banner_type: standard
 banner_img: images/gary-ellis-5vf16lnz-gi-unsplash.jpg
 banner_img_alt: A river in the Scottish Higlands
+teaser:
+  title: Helping to build awareness of the state of rivers
+  description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed lacinia consequat rhoncus.
+  images:
+    - img: images/work-rivers-trust-phone-2.jpg
+      alt: Shot in the environment, a mobile-optimised website for The Rivers Trust website
+    - img: images/jack-anstey-unsplash.jpg
+      alt: A landscape image of a river taken from a drone
+      stat:
+        - 1000s
 ---

 {{< workquote source="The Rivers Trust" logo="logo-square-rivers-trust" img="images/work-rivers-trust-sandals.jpg" alt="TFeet in a shallow river stream">}}